chennakeshavadasa/Cross_corners_script_Ngspice/README.md

-# Cross Corner Simulation Scripts for NGSpice
+# Cross Corner Simulation Scripts for Ngspice

 This is an attempt to make a single go Cross corner simulation script for NGSpice and open source tools